chrisgrieser/alfred-bibtex-citation-picker/README.md

 - `⌘fn + ↵`: Delete the entry from the BibTeX library. (⚠️ This feature is untested with BibTeX files created with apps other than BibDesk and Bookends.
 [Create an issue](https://github.com/chrisgrieser/alfred-bibtex-citation-picker/issues) for problems with other apps.)
 - `universal action`: Uses the selected __DOI__, __ISBN__, or __URL containing a DOI__ to add a new entry to the library.
   - *Experimental:* A second universal action can be used to parse & add a bibliographic entry.
 Requires [anystyle](https://github.com/inukshuk/anystyle).
   - The new entry is added to your library, with a correctly formatted and unique citekey.
-Afterward, the entry is opened.
+Afterwards, the entry is opened.
 - `file action`: Use the "Add Entry and Auto-file" action on a PDF file that includes a DOI.
 The DOI is automatically retrieved from the PDF, the entry added to the library, and the PDF auto-filed (see [PDF Management Actions](#pdf-management-actions)).
 Requires [pdfgrep](https://pdfgrep.org/).

 > __Note__